kitsune-udon/yukiwari/README.md

 An implementation of PEG parser generator for Ruby

-特徴
+Features
-- 直接間接左再帰を解決する
+- Resolves direct and indirect left-recursion.
-- 文法を定義した外部ファイルを用いない
+- Uses no external grammer definition file.
-- ruleとactionの分離して記述する
+- Separates semantic actions description from rules description.
-- 仮想機械を実行するため処理系の関数コールスタックを食い尽くさない
+- Uses Virtual Machine, so that it doesn't exhaust Ruby Interpreter's function stack when long input.

 ## Installation